Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions: Reception

-The Guardian has reviewed the work in its book format, writing that "It would be difficult not to like this little book, which shines with all Chimamanda Ngozi Adichie’s characteristic warmth and sanity and forthrightness" and that "Some of the suggestions feel like mountains of difficulty made simple: but then that’s what manifestos are for."
+In a Guardian review of the work in its book format, Tessa Hadley said that "It would be difficult not to like this little book, which shines with all Chimamanda Ngozi Adichie's characteristic warmth and sanity and forthrightness" and that "Some of the suggestions feel like mountains of difficulty made simple: but then that's what manifestos are for."
 The Harvard Crimson wrote favorably about the book, stating that it "sets a standard for feminism".